Species Data

 What species data do we hold?

-We hold in excess of an impressive 5.9 million species records, from a wide range of organisations and individuals: expert volunteer recorders, professional surveyors and keen-eyed members of the public.
+We hold in excess of an impressive 8 million species records, from a wide range of organisations and individuals, from expert volunteer recorders, to professional surveyors, to keen-eyed members of the public.

 Which species records are of interest to GiGL?